sto3014/LRPureRAW/README.md

 * Restart Lightroom

 The plug-in and presets are now available for your user.

+## Update
+Same as installation.
+Be aware, that the export preset will be overwritten.
+So maybe you want to make a backup and restore it after the update.
+You can find your the export preset in:
+* Windows
+%APPDATA%\Adobe\Lightroom\Export Presets\PureRAW
+  Example: C:\users\janedoe\AppData\Roaming\Adobe\Lightroom\Export Presets\PureRAW

+* Mac
+~/Library/Application Support/Adobe/Lightroom/Export Presets/PureRAW
+  Example: /Users/janedoe/Library/Application Support/Adobe/Lightroom/Export Presets/PureRAW

 ## Usage
 The basic workflow works roughly as follows:
 * Select one or more photos